GeraldiJari/Web_Laundry/README.md

 ---

-© 2024 Toko YAN.
+© 2024 Rhodes Team.
 All rights reserved.

-[Web Profil Toko YAN](https://github.com/GeraldiJari/YanResourceCode/tree/master) Klik link ini untuk mengarah ke branch master YanResourceCode